gberzosa-glitch/Website-Pre-Finals-/README.md

 # Website-Pre-Finals-
-This website is about Generative AI and all the information you will need to know.
+This is my website about Generative AI and all the information you will need to know.